 - prosecute the contravention under the Consumer Protection Act.

-The alleged Consumer Protection Act offenses must be heard, tried and adjudicated by a Provincial Court Judge.
+The alleged Consumer Protection Act offenses must be heard, tried and adjudicated by a Court of Justice judge.
 The name of any person charged under the Consumer Protection Act will be published.
 Charges will be removed from the website as soon as possible after cases have been resolved by the Courts, settled or withdrawn by the Crown.
 This site has charges and convictions under the Consumer Protection Act only.

 The name of any person convicted under the Consumer Protection Act will be published.
 Records related to convictions will be maintained on the website for up to ten (10) years.

 A director's order is a tool that requires a person to come into compliance with the legislation.
 A director's order can be issued for any breach of the Consumer Protection Act, the Cemeteries Act or the Condominium Property Act, (the Act) or their regulations.

 A director's order can be issued to a supplier if the supplier:

 - uses any form, agreement, letter or other document that's misleading or contains a term that misrepresents the Act or regulations

 - publishes an advertisement that's misleading or contains a term that contravenes the Act or regulations